DHTMLX/docs-todolist/docs/guides/inline_editing.md

 - You can use unlimited number of hashtags in To Do List.
 Separate the tags by spaces (for instance, **#tag #tag1**)
 - All created hashtags are accessible in all projects
 - To view the list of all hashtags you've already created, enter the `#` symbol.
 Click the necessary hashtag to add it to the task
-- To activate strict filtering, click a hashtag or enter it in the search field in the toolbar
+- To activate strict filtering, click a hashtag or enter it in the search bar in the toolbar

 :::info
 You can create a default list of tags via the [tags](api/configs/tags_config.md) property